How to Design a Frontend Developer Portfolio

 • Grey: Neutrality, balance

-For a professional look, consider blue (#0047AB).
-Use ColorHexa to find complementary colors:
+For a professional look, consider using blue (#0047AB) as your primary color.
+Use ColorHexa to find complementary color options.

 Color Scheme Types: